SoftwareAG/cumulocity-application-development-kit/README.md

-# Software AG - Global Presales CLI
+# Software AG - Cumulocity Application Development Kit
 ## Introduction
 Our goal in Software AG - Global Presales is to facilitate the sales process by providing accelerators to aid in the production of demos and sales assets.